dakota-mewt/mewt/README.md

   **4**  | Yellow ![yellow](/images/mewt/yellow.jpg)
   **5**  | White ![white](/images/mewt/white.jpg)
   **101**  | Flash Green 3x ![greenblink3x](/images/mewt/greenblink3x.gif)

+* **Congratulations** you have a fully functional Mewt!
+Upgrade your gummi worm to a sour gummi worm!
 </details>

 # How you can support Mewt